ChrisASay/SF_Technical/README.md

 ## Prerequisites

-- A Proxmox VE environment with API access enabled.
+- A vSphere environment .
-- A cloud-init enabled Ubuntu template uploaded to Proxmox.
+- A cloud-init enabled Ubuntu template uploaded to vSphere.
-- Terraform installed (with the Proxmox provider plugin).
+- Terraform installed (with the vSphere provider plugin).
 - Ansible installed on your control machine.
 - SSH private key for authentication (`~/.ssh/id_rsa`).